 The degree of bachelor of arts with honors is awarded in three grades: summa cum laude to those whose grade point averages are within the top 5 percent of the graduating class; magna cum laude to those within the top 6-10 percent; and cum laude to those within the

 top 11-20 percent.

-Academic excellence is recognized at a convocation each fall for the Julius Seelye Bixler, Ralph Bunche, Charles A. Dana, and Strider scholars.
+Academic excellence is recognized for the Julius Seelye Bixler, Ralph Bunche, Charles A. Dana, and Strider scholars.
 Bixler Scholars are the top-ranking students as determined by the cumulative academic record at the end of the preceding year.
 Dana Scholars are selected on the basis of a strong academic performance and potential leadership.
 The first-year student with the best academic record at the end of the first year is named a Strider Scholar for his or her sophomore year.

 Phi Beta Kappa

 Phi Beta Kappa is the nation’s oldest and most respected undergraduate honor society.
 The Colby College chapter—Beta of Maine—was chartered in 1896 and has, every year since, elected to membership in the society many of Colby’s most engaged and outstanding students.
 For more information, visit www.colby.edu/phibetakappa.

 This honors program permits a limited number of seniors to devote eight credit hours per semester to a project approved by the Independent Major Committee and pursued under the guidance of a faculty member.
 Students applying to the Senior Scholars Program will normally be expected to have a grade point average of at least 3.3 in their major.
 Students submit a midyear report on the project; their final report is judged by three faculty readers.
 Upon successful completion of the program with a minimum grade of B+, the senior scholar’s report is deposited in the College library.
 Application must be made during the student’s junior year.
 Inquiries should be directed to the committee chair.